BlackRock to buy Swiss Re private equity business

 "Nevertheless, we regard the outsourcing as expedient as it allows Swiss Re to further focus on its core business," Schwab said.

+Conversus said on Monday it had agreed to sell itself to HarbourVest for $1.4 billion, which represented a 14 percent discount to its asset valuation.

+The sale followed a strategic review by Conversus, which had last year put a halt to new private equity investments and pledged to return money to its shareholders.

-(Reporting by Simon Meads in London and Emma Thomasson in Zurich; Editing by Jon Loades-Carter and David Hulmes)
+(Reporting by Simon Meads in London and Emma Thomasson in Zurich; Editing by Mike Nesbit and Jon Loades-Carter)